dosaic/dosaic/Api/OpenApi/README.md

 - On a property: removes that property from the containing schema.
 - On a type (`class` / `struct`): skips normal object expansion for that type.
 - On an enum: omits enum value metadata and keeps only the underlying primitive schema type.
-- On an enum member: removes that specific member from the generated enum value list.
+- On an enum member: removes that specific member from generated enum value metadata (including enum summary descriptions, when enabled).

 ```csharp
 using Dosaic.Api.OpenApi.Filters.Common;